-FACTS' Administrative Council, with the Executive Director and the Principal at the lead, will be the core planning body for the Comprehensive Planning Process.
-The Administrative Council meets weekly and is comprised of the Executive Director, Deputy Director, Dean of Students, Director of Finance, and Development Director.
-The Comprehensive Planning Process and the Implementation and Action Plan phases will be built into the agenda of this standing committee.
-The Administrative Council will take primary responsibility for aspects of the planning process involving gathering and presenting data, engaging board members about governance related questions and overall school climate and culture questions.
+FACTS' Administrative Council, with the Executive Director and the Principal at the lead, is the core planning body for the Comprehensive Planning Process.
+The Administrative Council meets weekly and is comprised of the Executive Director, Principal, Associate Director, Director of School Culture, Director of Finance, Special Education Supervisor, and Non-Instructional Coordinator.
+The Comprehensive Planning Process and the Implementation and Action Plan phases are built into the agenda of this standing committee.
+The Administrative Council takes primary responsibility for aspects of the planning process involving gathering and presenting data, engaging board members about governance related questions and overall school climate and culture questions.

 The Comprehensive Planning Process intersects with and will inform the organization's Strategic Plan which is led by the Board of Trustees.
-FACTS is in the last year of its Strategic Plan and will begin another cycle of Strategic Planning in 2015.
-Goals and assessments from our implementation plans will help inform this planning process, and the Comprehensive Planning Process will provide important context and guidance to the Strategic Planning Process.
+FACTS is working under the guidance of its 2016-2020 Strategic Plan.
+FACTS' Schoolwide Title 1 Plan also intersects with, informs, and is informed by this Comprehensive Planning Process.

-The Curriculum Council which meets every other week will also participate in the Planning Process.
-The Curriculum Council, under the leadership of the Principal will take primary responsibility for assessing our development of curriculum, standards, and assessment, as well as discussing paths to improvement.
+The Curriculum Council which meets every other week also participates in the Planning Process.
+The Curriculum Council, under the leadership of the Principal takes primary responsibility for assessing our development of curriculum, standards, and assessment, as well as using data to discuss paths to improvement.
 Curriculum Council membership includes classroom teachers from diverse grade levels and disciplines as well as Coordinators such as the Middle School, ESOL, Social Studies, Literacy, Math, Science, and Folk Arts Coordinators.
 The Special Education Supervisor and Principal also participate.
-The Curriculum Council is structured to coordinate and systematize the processes by which curriculum and pedagical decisions are made.
+The Curriculum Council is structured to coordinate and systematize the processes by which curriculum and pedagogical decisions are made.
 Schoolwide concerns are prioritized and then made the focus of Curriculum Council research, deliberation, and action.

-Representatives from the parent, community, businesses, and community partners will be informed and consulted about the planning process from the phase of drafting the plan to the implementation phases.
+Representatives from the parent, community, businesses, and community partners are informed and consulted about the planning process from the phase of drafting the plan to the implementation phases.
+FACTS has significant representation on its Board of Trustees of these stakeholder groups.
+FACTS Board of Trustees includes 4 FACTS parents, and representatives from community partners such as church, community organizations, and businesses.